ArkhamCookie/calculator.js/README.md

 # Calculator

-A basic calculator in pure HTML, CSS, and JS.
+A basic calculator written in pure HTML, CSS, and JS.